vaibhavgurunathan/vaibhavgurunathan/README.md

 ## Welcome to my Github!

+I'm a junior at the University of Michigan majoring in computer science and robotics.

 I am planning on adding more to this very soon.
 <!--
 **vaibhavgurunathan/vaibhavgurunathan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.